dscharrer/innoextract/README.md

 * Encrypted installers are not supported.

-A perhaps more complete, but windows-only, tool to extract Inno Setup files is [innounp](http://innounp.sourceforge.net/).
+A perhaps more complete, but Windows-only, tool to extract Inno Setup files is [innounp](http://innounp.sourceforge.net/).

 Extracting windows installer executables created by programs other than Inno Setup is out of the scope of this project.
 Some of these can be unpacked by the following programs: